-Writing an inventory of all the possessions that you own can help in many ways when a hurricane is on its way.
-It helps to keep a track of things that may go missing, and can be helpful after the hurricane has passed to know exactly what has become damaged or loss.
-An inventory can also help when it comes to insurance claims if a home is damaged.
+Writing an inventory of all the possessions you own can help in many ways when a hurricane is on its way.
+It helps to keep a track of things that may go missing; and can be beneficial after the hurricane has passed to know exactly what has become broken or lost.
+An inventory can also assist you when it comes to insurance claims if a home is damaged.

 It is important when retrieving your valuables that it is safe to do so.
 Never go against the orders of law enforcement or emergency personal during or after a hurricane evacuation.
-When entering your home to retrieve your personal possession, first study the house to ensure it isn’t ready to collapse.
+When entering your home to procure your personal possessions, first study the house it is not in danger of collapsing.
 Strong winds and flying debris can sometimes weaken structures.
-Once you have evaluated that the home is secure carefully enter the building and retrieve your items where you left or have chained them.
-Be mindful of broken glass, and other sharp objects that may be in your way or that can be dangerous if stepped or fallen on.
+Once you have evaluated if the home is secure, carefully enter the building and locate your items where you left or have chained them.
+Be mindful of broken glass and other sharp objects that may be in your way.
+These things can be dangerous if stepped or fallen on.